Turning Around Hair Cuttery in Bankruptcy During Covid

 From large-cap finance at Advent and Morgan Stanley to lower-middle market PE at Hair Cuttery and The Pet Resort, Azhar Quader has a leading edge in special situations within deal-by-deal private equity.

 Queens Court Capital built a track record through its expertise in special situations.
-The pinnacle thus far was the takeover of Hair Cuttery which they pulled through Chapter 11 bankruptcy and turned around to $17m of EBITDA less than one year later.
+The pinnacle thus far was the takeover of Hair Cuttery which they pulled through Chapter 11 bankruptcy and turned around to profitability less than one year later.
 They achieved this through cutting the number of stores from 800+ to approximately 500 and slashing operating expenses from almost $60 million to $19 million.
 It was a masterful turnaround.

 "Most people when they hear special situations, they think distressed, they think restructurings.
 That certainly is part of it, but it's not the entirety of it.
 Special situations can also include carveouts, it could also include founder disputes.
 It could also include non-consensus or orphaned assets.
 It could also include operationally intensive opportunities that haven't been done before.
 What we'relooking for when we think of a special situation is a non-economic rationale for the transaction."